Immanuelbh/AccessibleCourtData/README.md

 ### Interaction

-To use the stack, you can use the [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) (port 9200) or the DevTools in Kibana.
+To use the stack, you can use the [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) (port 9200) or the DevTools in Kibana (port 5601).

 #### Kibana